Researcher, LGBT Rights Program, Human Rights Watch

 My senior thesis in government and WGS was about LGBT legal reform in South Africa.
 When I received a Rhodes Scholarship to study anthropology at Oxford, I focused on many of the same themes in the Philippines, and my doctoral work eventually turned the inquiry back onto transnational LGBT groups based in the US.
 I did a year of fieldwork at the International Gay and Lesbian Human Rights Commission in New York and Cape Town, where I both worked on LGBT advocacy as a research fellow and explored the dynamics of that work in my dissertation.
 The resulting ethnography, Transnational LGBT Activism: Working for Sexual Rights Worldwide, focused on the challenges of activist scholarship and bringing theory to bear on politics – an interest of mine that was sparked and fostered by my professors and peers in WGS.

-I've continued working on these issues during my JD at Yale and as a fellow at Human Rights Watch.
+I've continued working on these issues as a researcher in the LGBT Rights Program at Human Rights Watch and clinical lecturer in human rights at Yale Law School.
 Although law is different from anthropology in a number of respects, the ability to question received wisdom, consider issues from different perspectives, and envision more radical possibilities have been incredibly helpful in both pursuits.
 In retrospect, the greatest gifts I took from Harvard were a result of WGS’s emphasis on teaching students how to think and not simply what to think, and I can’t imagine doing the academic and political work I’m doing without that foundation.